Does Your Website Run On WordPress? How To Tell

 WordPress Theme Detector

-If you use either the Firefox or Google Chrome browser and would like to be able to see if the sites that you are visiting are WP sites, then Wappalyzer is a useful add-on to install on your browser.
+If you use either the Firefox or Google Chrome web browser and would like to be able to see if the sites that you are visiting were built using WordPress, then Wappalyzer is a useful add-on to add to your web browser.

-Wappalyzer helps you identify what software is installed on the sites while you are browsing.
+Wappalyzer tells you what software is installed in the sites while you are browsing.

 According to their website …